Part 2 - Part 1

 The Pons Varolii is a small swelling towards the top of the Brainstem, connecting the Midbrain to the Cerebellum and the upside down pyramid shaped Medulla Oblongata, which merges with the Spinal Cord.

-The Spinal Cord conductive pathway is constructed in a similar fashion to the Cerebral
+Your Spinal Cord's conductive pathway is constructed in a similar fashion to the Cerebral

 In conjunction with the Cerebral Cortex, the Spinal Cord provides a protective distributive highway for, and completes, the extensive physical circuitry of the Human Central Nervous System.